PORTFOLIO - FISH ART

 STTailF.png

 The shape of this piece makes it one of my favourites and it is wonderfully tactile to the touch.
 The colours are with acrylic paints on sculptured and shaped pewter, then finished with coats of resin to seal it but, in addition, to give the tail a wet watery look.
-It is inset mounted on resined wood and surrounded by the antiqued copper mount.
+It is inset mounted on resined wood and surrounded by the antiqued patina copper mount.
 The mount sides are the same antiqued copper.

 Size: 30 x 30 cm (sides: 30 mm)